Placing and routing quantum LDPC codes in multilayer superconducting hardware: Introduction

 \section{Introduction}

-Since its introduction, the surface code~\cite{bravyi1998quantum,freedman2001projective,fowler2012surface} remains one of the most promising quantum error-correcting codes (QECCs) for near-term fault-tolerant devices.
-This is mainly due to its local and planar structure, making it particularly well suited for current solid-state quantum hardware, where connectivity is often limited to nearest–neighbor interactions on a 2D lattice.
-Furthermore, the surface code boasts a high threshold for error correction, making it a practical choice for near-term devices~\cite{andersen2020repeated, krinner2022realizing, google2023suppressing, acharya2024quantum}.
-This practicality, however, incurs a cost.
-The number of physical qubits needed to encode one long-lived logical qubit using the surface code is substantial, on the order of hundreds of qubits at current physical error rates.

-In recent years, quantum low-density parity check (qLDPC) codes have emerged as a promising alternative to the surface code~\cite{breuckmann2021quantum}.
+Since its introduction, the surface code~\cite{bravyi1998quantum,freedman2001projective,fowler2012surface} remains one of the most promising quantum error-correcting codes (QECCs) for near-term, fault-tolerant devices.
+This is mainly due to its local and planar structure, making it particularly well suited for current solid-state quantum hardware, where connectivity is often limited~\cite{andersen2020repeated, krinner2022realizing, google2023suppressing, acharya2024quantum}.
+This locality comes at the cost of a large qubit overhead.
+In recent years, quantum low-density parity-check (qLDPC) codes have emerged as a promising alternative to the surface code~\cite{breuckmann2021quantum, bravyi2024high}.
 These codes achieve higher logical-qubit-encoding rates and better distance scaling than the surface code.
-However, qLDPC codes often require long-range connectivity between qubits.
-In fact, qLDPC codes with asymptotically better scaling properties cannot be locally embedded in 2D~\cite{bravyi2010tradeoffs}.
+However, qLDPC codes typically require long-range connectivity between qubits~\cite{bravyi2010tradeoffs}.